 Licensure in Iowa requires completion of:

-- Completing 60 semester hours at an accredited college, not including any vocational courses, with a grade-point average of 2.00 or higher;
+- 60 semester hours, not including vocational courses, at an accredited college with a Grade-Point Average of 2.00 or higher

-- Completing a mortuary education course of 12 months or longer;
+- A mortuary education course of 12 months or longer

-- Completing a 12-month internship under the supervision of a board-approved mortician.
+- A 12-month internship under the supervision of a board-approved mortician

-If you would like to obtain licensure in the state of Iowa, contact the Iowa Board of Mortuary Science and register with the board before attending a mortuary education program.
+If you would like to obtain licensure in the state of Iowa, contact the Iowa Board of Mortuary Science and register with the board before enrolling in a mortuary education program.

-If you are interested in practicing in another state, visit the American Board of Funeral Service Education and the National Funeral Directors Association websites or contact the board in the state in which you would like to practice to learn more about that state's regulations.
+If you are interested in practicing in another state, visit the American Board of Funeral Service Education and the National Funeral Directors Association websites or contact the board in the state where you would like to practice to learn more about that state's regulations.